zarr-conventions/multiscales/README.md

 - Supports flexible resampling schemes for both downsampling and upsampling
 - Explicitly captures scale and translation transformations induced by resampling operations
 - Enables optimized data access patterns for visualization and analysis at different scales
-- Composable with domain-specific metadata (e.g., geo/proj for geospatial CRS information)
+- Composable with domain-specific metadata (e.g., spatial and proj for geospatial coordinate information)

 ## Background